spiraloid/Spiraloid-Toolkit-for-Zbrush/2019/README.md

 shift f : toggles wireframe and solo together, usefull a live boolean invert with zmodeller.

-insert : add new layer, prompt for name, set to 1 and record.  *note every layername must be unique
+insert : add new layer, prompt for name, set to 1 and record.  *note every layername must be unique. if your arrow keys stopped working it's because two layers have the same name.  zscript limitation.

 left arrow: previous layer and enter record mode.  good for flipbook sculpting animations or face shapes.